 With an ideal location in the north central part of the state, Hawthorne Industry Park benefits from an expansive skilled labor force.
 Over 1.6 million workers live within a 60-mile radius of the Park.

 The extensive workforce ensures a steady supply of skilled workers in a region known for affordable wages.
 The average wage in the Park’s 60-mile radius is $55,475, which is lower than both Florida’s average wage of $62,489 and the national average’s $68,838.
 The cost of living in the area is 3.7% below the national average.

 Weyerhaeuser goes beyond this demographic information.
 Partnering with VisionFirst Advisors, we analyze in-depth data, including “What-If” analyses, to provide meaningful, successful strategies to prospective businesses and industries.

 The ability to effectively compete in today’s workforce requires the K-12 school system prepares students properly.
-The Alachua County School District boasts many achievements, including the average SAT score of 1187 (highest in the state and higher than the national averages) and an Advanced Placement passing rate of 65%, also greater than state and national averages.
-The district is consistently rated a high-performing district by the Florida Department of Education.
+The “A-rated” Alachua County School District boasts many achievements, including the average SAT score of 1260 (highest in the state and much higher than the national average) and ranking in the top 12% of school districts in Florida.
 Alachua County also has one of the most renowned International Baccalaureate programs in the state.